IntersectMBO/lsm-tree/doc/final-report/final-report.md

    100 k target already in this setting.
 We know it has higher one-core performance than i8g.xlarge, with an advantage of approximately 40 % in the Bloom filter micro-benchmark.
 Nevertheless, it is probably limited by CPU, not by SSD, since its one-core IOPS value is so high (350 k).
-We know its IOPS value scales negatively when going to two cores, down to 210 k aggregated across both cores.
-This is probably the cause of its poor speedup: the machine goes from being limited by CPU to being limited by SSD.
+We know from the subsection *[micro-benchmark results]* that this machine's IOPS value scales _negatively_ when going to two cores, from 350 k down to 210 k aggregated across both cores.
+This is probably the cause of its poor
+   speedup: the machine goes from being limited by CPU to being limited by SSD.

  * The i8g.xlarge machine is clearly limited by CPU in the one-core case.
 Adding a second core improves its CPU performance substantially but does not push